ibm-cloud-docs/watson-knowledge-studio/documents-for-annotation.md

 When you are ready to create and train the model, documents that you add to the workspace can be divided into sets that are used as training data, test data, and blind data.
 The separate data sets are important for assessing model performance.

 You can add documents in the following ways.
-For information about the supported document types, size limits, and other information, see [Creating a workspace > Summary of inputs, outputs, and limitations](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-create-project#wks_formats).
+For more information about the supported document types, size limits, and other information, see [Creating a workspace > Summary of inputs, outputs, and limitations](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-create-project#wks_formats).

 - A two-column CSV file in UTF-8 format
 - Text files in UTF-8 format